shalenMathew/MovieFlix_App/README.md

 ## Features ⚙️

-- Discover new upcoming movies and show
+- Discover movies and show
 - Offline support
-- Get Random Movie Recommendation
-- Can save movie in your watchlist
+- Save Movies in WatchList & Favourites
 - Share with your family & friends
 - Watch Movie Trailer
-- Can Search for your favourite movies and shows
+- Search for your favourite movies and shows

 ## 🚀 Roadmap